meltyourface/blank/posts/Holy-Death/Letters-of-Condolence-A-Tribute-through-Ancient-Symbols-and-Rituals/index.md

 I would like to share a sacred ritual that may bring solace during these trying times.
 Light a black candle at twilight and surround it with fresh rose petals.
 As the candle burns, contemplate the memories and love shared with [Deceased's Name] and the eternal connection that still thrives beyond the veil.

-In the immortal words of the ancient sages: "The wise see knowledge and action as one; they see truly."
+**In the immortal words of the ancient sages**: "The wise see knowledge and action as one; they see truly."
 May truth and newfound wisdom guide your grieving, kindred soul.

 With deepest sympathies,
 [Your Name]